laravel/docs/reverb.md

 <a name="configuration"></a>
 ## Configuration

-The `reverb:install` command will automatically start Reverb using a sensible set of default configuration options.
+The `reverb:install` command will automatically configure Reverb using a sensible set of default options.
 If you would like to make any configuration changes, you may do so by updating Reverb's environment variables or by updating the `config/reverb.php` configuration file.

 <a name="application-credentials"></a>
 ### Application Credentials